 How often were you told that high-fat diets are bad for you?
 Butter was always blamed for heart issues.
 Time after time we’ve been warned of the health dangers of butter.
 Because of this, most of us might have avoided butter like the plague.
 But according to recent studies, that isn’t the case.
 Really, there are various health benefits to butter.

-According to recently published documents, during the 1960s the sugar industry paid scientists to downplay the link between sugar and heart disease.
-Instead, they were encouraged to suggest that saturated fats were to be blamed for heart problems.
-After word got out, low-fat diets became popular.
-People purged their homes of butter started to toss margarine in their shopping carts.
-Over the years butter has been blamed for a myriad of health problems, ranging from clogged arteries to ovarian cancer.
+According to recently published documents, during the 1960s certain sugar companies paid scientists to minimize the fact that sugar can cause heart disease.
+Instead, they were paid to point the finger towards saturated fats as the culprit behind heart problems.
+After word got out, the popularity of low-fat diets began to rise.
+People purged their refrigerators of butter started to toss margarine in their shopping carts.
+Butter has been blamed for multiple health issues throughout the years, ranging from ovarian cancer to heart disease.

-Recent studies have found that those who are on diets with higher fat were no more at risk for heart disease than those who follow low-fat diets.
+According to recent studies, low-fat diets are just as susceptible to heart problems than those on diets with higher fat.
 What does this prove?
-Simply that butter is not the cause of heart disease.
-Like with any type of food, eating butter in excess for a long time is bad for your health.
-But you shouldn’t feel bad for spreading more butter on your garlic bread or adding a few more pads of butter to your sauteing chicken.
+Simply that butter is not the cause of heart problems.
+Like with any type of food, eating a lot of butter for a long period of time is bad for you.
+But you shouldn’t feel bad for slapping a little extra butter on your dinner roll or throwing in a few more pads of butter to your sauteing chicken.

-- There are many immune-boosting vitamins in butter, such as vitamins A and D.
+- There are many vitamins in butter that can boost the immune system, such as vitamins A and D.

-- Because of vitamins K and D, butter could help increase bone density and muscle strength.
+- Because of the vitamins K and D found it butter, it could help increase bone density and muscle strength.

-- Vitamins A, D and K, which are found in butter, could help fight tooth decay and cavities.
+- Vitamins A, D and K, which are found in butter, could help fight cavities and tooth decay.

 So next time you reach for the butter, don’t fret!
 Just think about the health benefits of it– the rumors that link butter to heart problems are a myth.
-Enjoy your butter and enjoy your life.
+Enjoy your butter, enjoy your life.